Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 We discussed earlier that it is a veritable digital arms race for local businesses to appear in the Google 3-Pack.

-It’s been officially stated Google My Business does not have an impact on SEO.
+It’s been officially stated Google Business Profile does not have an impact on SEO.

 Nonetheless, a completed profile with accurate business information and positive reviews is surely a prerequisite to competing with other businesses in search, especially in the 3-Pack.

 Don’t offer financial incentives or free products for positive reviews.
 Instead, provide an exceptional experience and ask clients or customers who you have a good relationship with to leave a review.

 On the topic of negative reviews, avoiding them is unlikely if you have a large customer base.

 However, your business can respond with integrity to negative reviews directly on the Google Reviews platform, showing other customers you are listening and you care when they have a less than positive experience.